XFL News: Draftee Turns Down League Contract, Will Make More Money As Software Developer

 Earlier this month, the XFL held its draft for each of the new teams to select their players and build their rosters.
-Numerous players are looking at this league as a second chance or possible stepping stone to the NFL.
-One player, though, is not overly convinced that the XFL is going to be what is right for his professional football career and his biggest issue with the league is the low pay they are offering.
+Numerous players are looking at this league as a second chance or a possible stepping stone to the NFL.
+One player, though, is not overly convinced that the XFL is going to be what is right for his professional football career, and his biggest issue with the league is the low pay they are offering.

 Vince McMahon is hoping that the XFL’s second coming is going to be something that is successful and beneficial for all involved.
 He tried to have the league be an alternative to the NFL in the past and it didn’t work, but he’s hoping that things will be different this time around.